Murray River RFPA

 Regular Meeting Venue: We don’t have a regular meeting venue, we move around all of the time and can usually advise of the location about 1 month ahead of time so keep an eye on the web site and we will advise you each time we have a get together scheduled.

-“The Border is open, and we are so glad to be able to have our Victorian Members return to our get-togethers.
+“We are so glad to be able to have our Victorian Members return to our get-togethers with the border bubble allowing flexibility to travel between many LGA’s.
 Hope to see you all soon.”

 BOWLS GR8 FOR BRAINS